 Step 1 – Understanding the Flash Once effect in PowerPoint

 The idea behind creating a realistic animation walk cycle or any other realistic animation is to use and understand the Flash Once effectively.
 As in this example, we are displaying 9 pictures of the character within 0.90 seconds Duration.
-We have to apply the effect on each individual picture and there will a Delay of 0.10 Seconds between each picture flashing on the screen.
+We have to apply the effect on each individual picture and there will be a Delay of 0.10 Seconds between each picture flashing on the screen.

 But that doesn’t mean that each picture will be shown for a duration of 0.90 seconds.
 That is not the way Flash Once behaves.
-When you apply this effect to an object then the default duration of flashing the object on screen will be approximately 0.10 seconds and the object will remain invisible on for the next 0.80 seconds.
+When you apply this effect to an object then the default duration of flashing the object on screen will be approximately 0.10 seconds and the object will remain invisible for the next 0.80 seconds.

 In the presentation attached below, we are also repeating the effect 10 times on every picture.
 There is also a Delay Timing of 0.10 seconds from the 2nd picture to the 9th picture.
 See the screenshot below:

-So, the first frame will Flash on the screen for 0.10 seconds (even the duration is 0.90 seconds but that is how Flash Once works) and will remain hidden for the next 0.80 seconds.
-During the slideshow, the next frame will appear at 0.20 seconds (because of delay timings of 0.10 between each picture), the third frame will appear at 0.30 seconds and so on.
+So, the first frame will Flash on the screen for 0.10 seconds (even if the duration is 0.90 seconds but that is how Flash Once works) and will remain hidden for the next 0.80 seconds.
+During the slideshow, the next frame will appear at 0.20 seconds (because of delay timings of 0.10 between each picture), the third frame will appear at 0.30 seconds, and so on.

-As we are repeating this effect on all the pictures for 10 times then the first frame will again appear when it completes the 0.90 seconds duration but during the slideshow, all the frames will show up for 0.10 seconds and will remain hidden for next 0.80 seconds within one loop of a total 0.90 seconds.
+As we are repeating this effect on all the pictures 10 times then the first frame will again appear when it completes the 0.90 seconds duration but during the slideshow, all the frames will show up for 0.10 seconds and will remain hidden for the next 0.80 seconds within one loop of a total 0.90 seconds.

 So this loop of Flash Once animation, showing 9 pictures within 0.90 seconds will create a walking loop for the character.